 - Need a seven day follow up after discharge from Prospect Park Hospital

-To access our service, please contact our Common Point of Entry.
+To access our service, please contact our Gateway team.

 You can also be referred to our service by your local GP or Community Mental Health Team (CMHT).

 Call 0300 365 2000 (Press option 4) (Call charged at your local rate)

 Alternatively, you can call NHS 111 for free.

 Visit NHS111 website (opens new browser tab)